 The holidays are upon us and it’s the perfect time to kick back, relax, and share a little bonding time.
-Vacations should be focussed entirely on family, friends and kids.
+Vacations should be focused entirely on family, friends and kids.
 And we know that getting children to read during holidays can be a challenge.

 The trick is simple: Make reading a treat, not a chore.